 Studying Public Health at BCU equips you with the knowledge, understanding and skills required to carry out important public health work.
 But why is Public Health so import?
-Final year student Naima shares her top 10 reasons why it's important and so rewarding to be part of.
+Student, Naima shares her top 10 reasons why it's important and so rewarding to be part of.

 1. Public Health studies plays a major role in fighting off the biggest killers of humans.
 Public Health professionals, who have either studied a Public Health degree or Health Studies related course, are constantly battling against diabetes, cancer, heart disease and dementia to maintain the health and well-being of the population.

 2. A fundamental quality of Public Health is its preventative nature.
 Prevention is far more effective and far less expensive than cure.